lasersquirrel/Forseti/README.md

 **keras** - `pip install keras`

 ## Data
 Get the data from the [IEEE-CIS Fraud Detection](https://www.kaggle.com/c/ieee-fraud-detection/data) Keggle project.
 (You will need to create an account)
+Once you have the data, place the `.csv`s in the folder `data` under the main project folder.

 ## How does it work?
 <marquee><h1>I have no idea!</h1></marquee>